 Migliore recalls that, after that race, Better Than Honour suffered a minor ankle problem, not serious enough on its own to merit retirement.
 However, due to financial difficulties, her owner Robert K. Waxman dispersed his stable at that November’s Fasig-Tipton sale where Better Than Honour was purchased by John G. Sikura’s Hill ‘n’ Dale Farm, never to race again.

 Her first breeding was to Storm Cat and, on January 21, 2001, she foaled a bay filly, Teeming who, as a weanling, sold for $1.5 million at auction.
-Although she only raced four times (all as a 4-year-old), Teeming won three times, including breaking her maiden second-out at Woodbine going six furlongs—by 11 1/2 lengths!
-As a broodmare, Teeming has produced juvenile stakes winner Cascading (A.P.
+Although she only raced four times (all as a 4-year-old), Teeming won three times, including breaking her maiden second-out at Woodbine going 6 furlongs—by 11 1/2 lengths!
+As a broodmare, Teeming has produced juvenile stakes winners Cascading (A.P.
 Indy) winner of the 2009 Glorious Song Stakes and Streaming (Smart Strike) winner of the 2013 Grade 1 Hollywood Starlet.